Specifyapp/Documentation/advanced-repository/parsers/convert-color.md

 ---
 description: >-
-  This parser helps you convert the color formats of color compatible tokens over a SDTF graph.
+  This parser helps you convert color formats of color tokens.
 ---

 # convert-color